2003 Stanley Cup Final: Game summaries

 The 2003 Stanley Cup Final pitted the second-seeded Eastern Conference champion New Jersey Devils against the seventh-seeded Western Conference champion Mighty Ducks of Anaheim.
 The Devils, who finished the season with 108 points, defeated the Mighty Ducks in seven games to win the Stanley Cup.
 The series opened at Continental Airlines Arena in East Rutherford, New Jersey.

-Game 1
+Game one

-In game one Martin Brodeur held the Ducks off the scoreboard while the Devils players continually dominated the Ducks.
-Sergei Brylin scored the winning goal in the second period and the Devils went on to shut out the Mighty Ducks 3–0.
+In game one, Martin Brodeur made 16 saves to hold the Ducks off the scoreboard while the Devils players continually dominated the Ducks.
+Sergei Brylin scored the winning goal in the second period and the Devils went on to shut out the Mighty Ducks 3–0, with Martin Brodeur recording his fifth shoutout of the postseason.